womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 ii) Participants - Peers to donate and be donated to. iii)Services:

-a) 	Fund Keeping[FK] - This is a service from Peers to keeps funds for the community.
+a) 	Fund Keeping Donation[FKD] - This is a service from Peers to keeps funds for the community.
 Any confirmed Peer qualifies.
 	Confirmed means a Participant has completed a verifiable service to build a community e.g. donated, developed website, marketed.
 b) 	Consulting Services [CS]- traditionally members were tasked with MLM recruitment but this has evolved